-This year, consider an unconventional resolution: lower your standards and increase your willingness to be frustrated.
-Don’t just resolve to achieve more.
-Resolve to tolerate more.
+This year, I made a different kind of resolution: lower my standards and increase my willingness to be frustrated.
+Resolve not just to achieve more, but to tolerate more.

 It’s easy to imagine a radically different year than the one that just went by.
 But without different actions, the future will simply be a continuation of the past.